infochimps-labs/ironfan/README.md

 * [Ironfan Screencast](http://bit.ly/ironfan-hadoop-in-20-minutes) -- build a Hadoop cluster from scratch in 20 minutes.
 * Ironfan powers the [Infochimps Platform](http://www.infochimps.com/how-it-works), our scalable enterprise big data platform.
 Ironfan Enterprise adds zero-configuration logging, monitoring and a compelling UI.

+**Note**: Ironfan is [not compatible with Ruby 1.8](https://github.com/infochimps-labs/ironfan/issues/127).
+All versions later than 1.9.2-p136 should work fine.

 ### The Ironfan Way

 * [Core Concepts](https://github.com/infochimps-labs/ironfan/wiki/core_concepts)     -- Components, Announcements, Amenities and more.